Arts and Humanities Research Council

 External impact and engagement

 Impact and public engagement is very important to my work.
 Much of my resaerch interests have direct and obvious policy implications, and I am always keen to explore these as much as possible, with individuals and organisations to whom they might be useful.
 To this end, I am always seeking to extend my relationships with community/policy/business groups, and have worked with or developed relationships with a number of local, national, and international organisations.
-These include Cornwall Council, the National Association for Local Councils, the Department for Communities and Local Government, and the European Association for Local Democracy.
+These include Cornwall Council, the National Association for Local Councils, the Ministry for Housing, Communities and Local Government, and the European Association for Local Democracy.